 An image showing the relative amounts of Earth's water in comparison to the size of the Earth.
-Public Domain
+Figure 6.1.1.
+An image showing the relative amounts of Earth's water compared to the size of the Earth.
+USGS, Public Domain.

-Earth's oceans contain 97 percent of the planet's water, and just 3 percent is freshwater with relatively low concentrations of salts.
+Earth's oceans contain 97% of the planet's water, and just 3% is freshwater with relatively low concentrations of salts.
 Most freshwater is trapped as ice in the vast glaciers and ice sheets of Greenland and Antarctica.
-A storage location for water such as an ocean, glacier, pond, or even the atmosphere is known as a reservoir.
-A water molecule may pass through a reservoir very quickly or may remain for much longer.
-As you can see from the graph below, Rivers account for 0.49% of surface/ other freshwater or 0.0001% of the overall water on the planet (Dastrup, 2020)!
+A storage location for water such as an ocean, glacier, pond, or even the atmosphere is called a reservoir.
+A water molecule may pass through a reservoir quickly or may remain for much longer.
+As you can see from the graph below, Rivers account for 0.49% of surface/ other freshwater or 0.0001% of the overall water on the planet (1).

-An estimation of where the

-Earth's water exists on, within, and around the Earth."
-Distribution of the Locations of Water on Earth" by the United States Geologic Survey is licensed under Public Domain far below the ground.
-The molecule surely was high up in the atmosphere and maybe deep in the belly of a dinosaur.
+An estimation of where the Earth's water exists on, within, and around the Earth.
+Figure 6.1.2.
+An estimation of where the Earth's water exists on, within, and around the Earth.
+"Distribution of the Locations of Water on Earth" by the United States Geologic Survey Public Domain